-Legal Documents and Notes SFDR - Sustainable Finance Disclosure Regulation
+Legal Notes SFDR – Sustainable Finance Disclosure Regulation

-Information on integration of sustainability risks in compensation policies in connection with the Sustainable Finance Disclosure Regulation of the European Union (EU) 2019/2088.
+Information on the consideration of the integration of sustainability risks in the Bank’s compensation policies, in connection with the Sustainable Finance Disclosure Regulation of the European Union (EU) 2019/2088.

 At Credit Suisse, we are fully committed to sustainability, which is a core component of our strategy.
-Our ambition to provide sustainable investment solutions is at the core of our offering to clients, and we continue to extend the breadth and depth of innovative sustainable and impact investment products and services to meet clients’ appetites.
-Our strong commitment to sustainability is enhanced by establishing a new Sustainability Advisory Committee at the Board of Directors level, consisting of outside advisors and members of the Board.
+Our ambition to provide sustainable investment solutions is at the core of our offering to clients, and we continue to extend the breadth and depth of innovative sustainable and impact investment products and services to meet clients' appetites.
+Our strong commitment to sustainability is reflected through the Sustainability Advisory Committee at the Board of Directors level, consisting of outside advisors and members of the Board.
 Further sustainability and culture-related topics are routinely addressed at meetings of the Board committees.
-For example, at meetings of the Compensation Committee, and as necessary, members review and approve any sanctions imposed on senior employees for behavioral matters.